-The Other Information we obtained prior to the date of this Auditor's Report was the Director's Report.
+The Other Information we obtained prior to the date of this Auditor's Report was the Director's report.

-Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express any form of assurance conclusion thereon.